-“A quarter is too long a time to discern a trend… over time you can discern trends, but it’s even hard to discern them over a year’s time,” he adds.
+“A quarter is too short a time to discern a trend… over time you can discern trends, but it’s even hard to discern them over a year’s time,” he adds.

 He goes on to share his observation that the trend towards martech outfits and management consultancies taking increased interest in the traditional marketing sector (this includes buying-up outfits as varied as adtech and traditional creative agencies) was not going to end any time soon.
 Albeit, he’s “unclear” if management consultancies will look to buy adtech, even if they are increasingly dipping their toes in the water.
 “They’re all trying to size up their strategies and opportunities,” he adds.